OpenWaterFoundation/cdss-app-snodas-tools/doc-user-mkdocs-project/docs/process/overview.md

 **TODO smalers 2016-12-11 Joe Busto indicated an interest in a graph showing percent of melt-out.
 Steve needs to discuss with him to get an example.**

-** Questions for Steve (from Emma) 2016-02-06: Should we include the above key processing steps here even though they are explained in the developer documentation under section "software design: key processing steps"?
-Should we include any information about the creation of the snow cover grid in the process section of the user documentation?**